mscheltienne/meg-tests/doc/advanced/fine_calibration.rst

 .. note::

-    MNE-Python's docstring mentions that all channels should be good, probably because of the channel selection occuring under-the-hood and to the creation of an output structure which *has* to include all channels.
+    MNE-Python's docstring mentions that all channels should be good, probably because of the channel selection occurring under-the-hood and to the creation of an output structure which *has* to include all channels.
 However, it seems that bad or noisy channels have little effect on the fine calibration.
 Thus, MNE-Python's docstring can be understood as "do not mark bad channels as bad, just let the function handle